 Coarse: Robust and raw tannins; like brawny but without the woody bits

 Dry: Another word for astringent, a tightening, puckering feeling in the mouth and tongue

 Grippy: Like dry and astringent, these speaks to the constricting feel on the tongue

 Plush: The firm texture of tannins can make it feel thick and smooth in the mouth

 Silky: Like plush, but with enhanced smoothness

 Not only will these help you identify a tannic wine, but it can help you describe them, too.
-Either in person or in the descriptions in your wine menu or digital wine list.
-And that's a hand tool to have to upsell cocktails.
+Either in person or in the descriptions in your wine menu or kind of menu in restaurant And that's a hand tool to have to upsell cocktails.

 Tannins and Wine: A Love Story